- Distributors Can Extend Savings With Longer Roll Towels And Tissues

 - Go Green With Alternative Fibers, Recycled Paper Towels

-This is part one of a three-part article about long-roll towels and tissues.
+The third part of this three-part article looks at dispensers for long-roll towels and tissues.

 Go Green With Alternative Fibers, Recycled Paper Towels